 In this article, I’m going to take a look at Target Optical: I’ve found it to be a convenient option for purchasing glasses online or in-store.

 5 Things To Know Before Visiting Target Optical

 Whether you need an eye exam, new glasses or contacts, Target Optical may be one retailer to consider.
 I found a huge selection of frame styles and colors on the Target Optical website as well as popular brands and competitive prices.
-RedCard holders can even take advantage of their 5% discount on Target Optical products.
+RedCard holders can get a 5% discount on Target Optical products.